The Cross References Page

 • The Input “Each” is produced as the Output “EA”

 Each table can be very different.
-In next example, a new cross reference table is shown in development.
-The input of “Document UOM” is transformed to the output “ERP UOM” so that the unit of measure that the trading partner document that were originally used can be expressed in a way that is acceptable to the customer’s ERP.
+In the example below, a new cross-reference table is in progress.
+The input of “Document UOM” is transformed to the output “ERP UOM” so that the unit of measure found in the document can be expressed in a way that is acceptable to the ERP.

 115 Picture1

 You can view and manage your cross-reference tables through the Partner Portal.
-If you have permissions, you can add, edit, or delete entries.
-However, in designing and creating cross reference tables, work with your Conexiom representative, because strict parameters and limits can apply.
+Depending on your user role and permissions, you can add, edit, or delete entries.
+However, in designing and creating cross-reference tables, work with your Conexiom representative as strict parameters and limits can apply.

-To learn more about creating, modifying and other actions associated with cross-reference tables, follow the links below:
+To learn more about creating, modifying and managing cross-reference tables, follow the links below: